 Lynda Hopkins wins Sonoma County supervisor race over Noreen Evans

-Lynda Hopkins capped her remarkable emergence as a political newcomer Tuesday, claiming a commanding victory over her more seasoned rival, former state Sen. Noreen Evans, in the heated race to succeed Efren Carrillo on the Sonoma County Board of Supervisors.
+Lynda Hopkins capped her remarkable emergence as a political newcomer Tuesday, claiming what a commanding victory over her more seasoned rival, former state Sen. Noreen Evans, in the heated race to succeed Efren Carrillo on the Sonoma County Board of Supervisors.

 By about 3:45 a.m.
 Wednesday, with all precincts counted, Hopkins had 54.1 percent of the vote, to Evans’ 45.9 percent.